 - Several operations were conducted by CBI to deal with CSAM such as Operation Megh Chakra and Operation Carbon.

 - Operation Smile, and many more.

-Misuse Of Pocso Act, 2012
+Misuse Of POCSO Act, 2012

 The Kerala High Court has ruled that any attempt to abuse the POCSO Act’s provisions to settle personal scores with an adversary must be stopped right away.
-This is due to the prevalence of filing fake sexual assault accusations against people in order to seek revenge.
+This is due to the prevalence of filing fake sexual assault accusations against people to seek revenge.

 The court determined that the claim of child sexual abuse was a highly serious issue that affected the public’s conscience.
 The POCSO Act offers extremely deterrent penalties to the guilty.
 In light of this, it was noted that false accusations of child sexual abuse must also be taken very seriously.